1. Veterans provided Freedom of Liberty, symbolized by National Veterans Day, created after WW II, and made it possible

 The Civil Rights Movement reached its tipping point in Birmingham, Montgomery, Selma, and Tuscaloosa in 1963.
 Now, “50 Years Forward,” Freedom Lives at a higher level.
 We stand for Freedom of Civil and Human Rights in our city and state.
 Birmingham is often called the “Cradle of the Civil Rights Movement.”
 Numerous cities claim that nickname and historical distinction, though Alabama seems to be the only one with four cities playing such key national roles in the movement.

-Birmingham is only city and Alabama the only state in America known as a top leader for both national movements—Veterans Day and Civil Rights.
-The core value that links the two is Freedom.
+Birmingham is the only city and Alabama the only state in America known as a top leader for both national movements—Veterans Day and Civil Rights.
+The core value linking the two is Freedom.

 Because of the freedoms of Life and Liberty plus Civil and Human Rights, we can aim higher at Freedom to Flourish at our Callings.
 With that freedom, we can Plan for School and Life seeking, writing, and acting on our callings and choices.
 Freedom Lives.
 It’s a known fact a student with a plan is more likely to discover her purpose and priorities than without one.
 It’s common sense that will help our citizens and state once we implement.
 If students write and use plans for school and life, attitude, attendance, and achievement in Birmingham City, Birmingham Area, and State of Alabama.

-Life Leaders has launched a third national movement—Plan for School and Life—to equip educational leaders, teachers, and parents to help students write plans for life while in school that inspire and guide them through character education, academic plans, and the Seven Areas of Life so they are more prepared for College, Career, and Citizenship.
+Life Leaders launched a third national movement—Plan for School and Life—to equip educational leaders, teachers, and parents to help students write plans for life while in school that inspire and guide them through character education, academic plans, and the Seven Areas of Life so they are more prepared for College, Career, and Citizenship.